theramiyer/blog/content/post/2022/remote-work.md

 Not only this, but during the lockdown, green house emissions in cities saw a drastic drop.
 Anecdotal, but my weather app consistently reported healthy air quality.

 What was more, now spouses did not have to be hundreds of kilometres apart.
 People could find jobs sans boundaries.
-We could set our own work timings, and were no longer bounded to leave at our cabbie's (or the Transport department's) whim.
+We could set our own work timings, and were no longer required to start our commute at our cabbie's (or the Transport department's) whim.

 Bengaluru was no longer Bengaluru; it was Bangalore (of the good ol' 90s).